Lab 4: Lambdas and Dictionaries

 Question 3: Compare Lambda

-function or addition lambda
+Write a function that returns a subtraction lambda function or addition lambda

 functions you create should take in two arguments.
 If a user passes in an invalid

-function to return "Remember to only use + or -!"
+operator, use a lambda function to return "Remember to only use + or -!".

 def compare_lambda(operator):